soundzz/dota-2-ticker/README.md

 6) creating a .bat file in the directory containing the line "start pyw {directory path}\ticker.py" will give you a simple way to start the script by double clicking it (same way for config.py)

 # Whats new?
--GUI for entering API Key and Player IDs
--log file keeping track of the finished matches in the current session including dotabuff links (and more info about program execution)
+-GUI for entering API Key and Player IDs (in config.py) -log file keeping track of the finished matches in the current session including dotabuff links (and more info about program execution)
 -a whole lot of error handling to avoid the script crashing on you with incomprehensible error messages when entering invalid keys/player IDs  or IDs of players with a private profile